JimDesu/basis-lang/spec.md

 A lambda's body may *not* reference `D`'s implicit context parameters by free name.
 The lambda's body sees only its own parameters, its capture list, and language-visible names; `D`'s implicit context parameters are not in scope.

-The user resolves by **explicitly capturing** the implicit context parameter at the lambda's construction site.
+The user resolves by **explicitly capturing** the implicit context parameter at the lambda's construction site; the free-name diagnostic shows that spelling.
 If `D` declares `Logger logger` as an implicit context parameter, a lambda within `D` that wants to use `logger` writes `:<args / Logger logger>{body}` &mdash; capturing `logger` as a READ capture.
 The capture list is then explicit about which of `D`'s state the lambda uses, consistent with the lambda discipline of explicit captures only.

 ## 9. Concepts, Witnesses, and Dispatch